pascalschoener/fs-backuper/README.md

 # fs-backuper

-This is a simple golang based FS-Backuper with 3 different backup-modes
+This is a simple golang based FS-Backuper (sideca) with 3 different backup-modes

 ## Env